louissharrock/louissharrock.github.io/_news/announcement_10.md

 related_posts: false
 ---

-We have two papers - "[Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models](https://arxiv.org/abs/2210.04872)" and "[Learning-Rate-Free Stochastic Optimization over Riemannian Manifolds](https://arxiv.org/abs/2406.02296)" - accepted as spotlights to ICML 2024!
+Our paper - "[Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models](https://arxiv.org/abs/2210.04872)" has been accepted as a spotlight at ICML 2024!